CPD Accredited Programme

 -

-Sarah Porter, CEO and Founder, InspiredMinds, UN Advisor LAWS
+Sarah Porter, CEO and Founder, InspiredMinds, UN Advisor LAWS, Former AI Advisor, Homeland Security

 -